 General and administrative expenses consist primarily of salaries, stock-based compensation and other personnel-related costs of administrative personnel, as well as professional fees and other administrative expenses.
-General and administrative costs were \$17.0 million and \$16.5 million for the first three quarters of 2017 and 2016, respectively, representing 11% and 12% of total revenues in the first three quarters of 2017 and 2016, respectively.
-General and administrative expenses were \$5.7 million and \$5.9 million for the third quarter of 2017 and 2016, respectively, representing 11% and 12% of total revenues for the third quarter of 2017 and 2016, respectively.
-The increase in general and administrative expenses in the first three quarters of 2017 as compared to the same period of 2016 was primarily attributable to the inclusion of general and administrative expenses from the acquisitions of MK Data, Oz and Pixi.
-General and administrative expenses in the first three quarters of 2017 as compared to the same period of 2016 was positively impacted by the weakening of the Canadian dollar and negatively impacted by the strengthening of the euro compared to the US dollar.
-The decrease in general and administrative expenses in the third quarter of 2017 as compared to the same period of 2016 was primarily attributable to lower professional fees, including tax consulting and legal fees.
+General and administrative costs were \$11.3 million and \$10.6 million for the first half of 2017 and 2016, respectively, representing 11% and 12% of total revenues in the first half of 2017 and 2016, respectively.
+General and administrative expenses were \$6.0 million and \$5.7 million for the second quarter of 2017 and 2016, respectively, representing 12% and 13% of total revenues for the second quarter of 2017 and 2016, respectively.
+The increases in general and administrative expenses in the first half and second quarter of 2017 as compared to the same periods of 2016 were primarily attributable to the inclusion of general and administrative expenses from the acquisitions of BearWare,

+MK Data, Oz and Pixi.
+General and administrative expenses in the first half and second quarter of 2017 as compared to the same periods of 2016 were also positively impacted by the weakening of the Canadian dollar and negatively impacted by the strengthening of the euro compared to the US dollar.

 Other charges consist primarily of acquisition-related costs with respect to completed and prospective acquisitions and restructuring charges.
 Acquisition-related costs primarily include retention bonuses, advisory services, brokerage services and administrative costs with respect to completed and prospective acquisitions.
 Restructuring costs relate to the integration of previously completed acquisitions and other cost-reduction activities.
-Other charges were \$2.5 million and \$0.9 million for the first three quarters of 2017 and 2016, respectively, and \$1.0 million and \$0.4 million for the third quarter of 2017 and 2016, respectively.
-Other charges included acquisition-related costs of \$2.1 million and \$0.8 million in the first three quarters of 2017 and 2016, respectively, and \$0.6 million and \$0.4 million in the third quarter of 2017 and 2016, respectively.
+Other charges were \$1.4 million and \$0.5 million for the first half of 2017 and 2016, respectively, and \$0.7 million and \$0.4 million for the second quarter of 2017 and 2016, respectively.
+Other charges included acquisition-related costs of \$1.4 million and \$0.4 million in the first half of 2017 and 2016, respectively, and \$0.7 million and \$0.4 million in the second quarter of 2017 and 2016, respectively.

 Amortization of intangible assets is amortization of the value attributable to intangible assets, including customer agreements and relationships, non-compete covenants, existing technologies and trade names, in each case associated with acquisitions completed by us as of the end of each reporting period.
 Intangible assets with a finite life are amortized to income over their useful life.
 The amount of amortization expense in a fiscal period is dependent on our acquisition activities as well as our asset impairment tests.
-Amortization of intangible assets was \$22.2 million and \$18.9 million in the first three quarters of 2017 and 2016, respectively, and \$7.5 million and \$6.9 million in the third quarter of 2017 and 2016, respectively.
-Amortization expense increased in the first three quarters and third quarter of 2017 as compared to the same periods of 2016 primarily due to amortization expense from the acquisitions of BearWare, MK Data, Oz and Pixi.
-As at October 31, 2016, the unamortized portion of all intangible assets amounted to \$122.1 million.
+Amortization of intangible assets was \$14.7 million and \$12.0 million in the first half of 2017 and 2016, respectively, and \$7.6 million and \$6.0 million in the second quarter of 2017 and 2016, respectively.
+Amortization expense increased in the first half and second quarter of 2017 as compared to the same periods of 2016 primarily due to amortization expense from the acquisitions of BearWare, MK Data, Oz and Pixi.
+As at July 31, 2016, the unamortized portion of all intangible assets amounted to \$128.3 million.